clayessex/neovim-config/putty.md

-# PuTTY Configuration
+# PuTTY Terminal Configuration

 These are the terminal settings for PuTTY to work with a modern Neovim configuration.
-(LazyVim)
+(LazyVim) This has been tested with PuTTY version 0.79 and Ubuntu 22.04.
+Also using LazyVim 10.10.0.

 ## Putty Settings
 * Terminal/Keyboard